FrankenVoron/DoomCube-2/Mods/mvieleers/my_doomcube/README.md

 ![ERCF](Images/ercf.png)

+### Hardware and Printed Parts
+Please refer to the [Enraged Rabbit Github](https://github.com/EtteGit/EnragedRabbitProject)

 ### Specifics
  - 9 Channel ERCF.
-Number of channels irrelevant as I mount the ERCF to the extrusion.
+Number of channels irrelevant as I mount the ERCF to the extrusion and the extrusion is mounted to the top deck panel.

 #### A big thanks to all original authors for permission to include their mods in the Doomcube CAD!
 Always follow the links to their respective repos for the latest stl's, and info on how to best make use of their mods.